What is "Plan B" and Why is it Important?

 - What are my next steps?

-The Health Careers Center is a resource that can help you identify alternative options.
+The Pre-Health Student Resource Center can help you identify alternative options.